 It is roasted tomatillos that make this Salsa Verde recipe memorable!
 Enjoy the sweet-sour richness of this roasted version where tomatillos bring a tangy brightness.
 The undercurrents of the fresh hot green chile adds excitement, all of which adds up to a condiment most of us simply don’t want to live without.

-3/4 lb.
+- 3/4 lb.
 (20-30) tomatillos, peeled, washed and halved (remove the stem area if it is large)

-1/3 cup of cilantro, stems removed, minced
+- 1/3 cup of cilantro, stems removed, minced

-1/2 lime, juiced
+- 1/2 lime, juiced

-1/2 tsp sea salt
+- 1/2 tsp Himalayan or Celtic sea salt

 - Place everything in a blender and pulse until few chunks remain or to the texture you prefer.

-Chill the resulting salsa and serve.
+- Chill the resulting salsa and serve.